open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/quick-start/index.md

 {% /inlineCalloutContainer %}

-When you're ready to install, you can set up using one of the following two approaches:
+Additionally, you can explore the Quick Start by setting up one of the two approaches locally with your own customizations, allowing you to test and experiment with the features.

 {% inlineCalloutContainer %}